KeronTeam/Keron/README.md

 Design
 ------

 The server runs in non-authoritative fashion: clients send updates and they are broadcasted to everybody through the server.

-Each client runs in their own subspace.
-It enables everyone to warp at will.
-Players can synchronize with each other:

-* Future ships will only appear when on rails.
-This means one cannot disturb a ship which is not online.
-* Past ship will appear iff on rails.

-It enables players to move back and forth in their timelines.

-Vessels are online iff they are on-rails, i.e. on a stable orbit.

 ### KSC